YarnSpinnerTool/VSCodeExtension/README.md

 You can install this extension for Visual Studio Code from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=SecretLab.yarn-spinner).

-This extension adds syntax highlighting support for Yarn Spinner code and an embedded [YarnEditor](https://github.com/YarnSpinnerTool/YarnEditor) to make it easier to write Yarn scripts alongside your game.
+This extension adds syntax highlighting support for Yarn Spinner code and an embedded [Yarn Editor](https://github.com/YarnSpinnerTool/YarnEditor) to make it easier to write Yarn scripts alongside your game.

 To learn more about Yarn Spinner, head to the [official site](https://yarnspinner.dev)!

+## Activating the extension

 When installed, clicking on a `.yarn` file in your file explorer will open it in the Yarn Editor.

-## Activating the extension

-If you open a `.yarn` file, it should automatically open in the editor.
-Saving in the editor will also save your `.yarn` file.

 There is also a "Yarn Spinner: Start Yarn Editor" command that can be run via the command pallette (<kbd>F1</kbd>) to open an editor that will then let you open files outside of your workspace.

 ## FAQ

-### I change my night mode setting but it gets reset when I open a new editor
+### How do I change my editor settings?

-By default, the Yarn Editor will pick up your Visual Studio Code theme and, if it's dark, enable night mode.

-To override this, you'll have to set the "Yarn Spinner: Override Dark Theme Night Mode" (`yarnSpinner.overrideDarkThemeNightMode`) option to true for the extension.

-This can be done by going to File -> Preferences -> Settings (or pressing <kbd>Ctrl</kbd> + <kbd>,</kbd>) and changing the setting for the extension.
+Editor settings can be configured via Visual Studio Code's [built-in settings mechanisms](https://code.visualstudio.com/docs/getstarted/settings).

+_Note:_ The editor started with the "Start Yarn Spinner" command will allow you to open the Yarn Editor's built-in settings modal.
+Changes here will _not_ be persisted to your Visual Studio Code settings.

+### How do I switch to editing in a text editor?

+Click the "More Actions..." `...` in the top-right corner of the editor and select "Reopen With..." to switch between the Yarn Editor and the text editor.

 ---